 Tip of the Week: Try to ease constipation by getting moderate exercise, drinking plenty of fluids, and eating lots of fruit and vegetables.

 Baby: Your baby, from head to heel, is as long as a large russet potato -- 6.25 inches.
 They're covered by very fine hair, called lanugo, which is usually shed by birth.
 Eyebrows and hair on the top of the head are beginning to grow, bones are getting harder, and the baby may even be sucking their thumb.
 Their organs are fully formed now and will continue to grow.
 You may be able to tell the baby's sex this week with high-resolution ultrasound!

 Mom-to-be: Your uterus can probably be felt about 3 to 4 inches below your navel.
 Sometime in the next five weeks you'll be offered a blood test called the quadruple marker screening test to help screen for Down syndrome.
-You might also be offered amniocentesis, which tests a small sample of amniotic fluid withdrawn by an ultrasound-guided needle, between now and 18 weeks.
 You can talk with your doctor about what prenatal tests you may want.
 If you're feeling better, you may be more interested in sex.
 You've probably gained about 15 lbs. on average.
 You'll start gaining more weight now -- about 1-2 lbs. a week.

 Tip of the Week: Start learning to sleep on your left side -- your circulation is better that way.
 You can try tucking pillows behind you and between your legs.
 Some pregnancy pillows support your entire body.